 Measures of physical performance can also be tracked such as weight lifted, reps completed, distance run/walked/cycled/rowed.

-Measures of psychological health, resilience and performance can be measured with the Mindware Lab Test Battery that comes with the i9 brain training app.
+Measures of psychological health, resilience and performance can be measured with the Mindware Lab Test Battery or the HRP Lab Test Battery (with i3).

 Personal Recommendations for Intermittent Fasting Brain Cross Training

 - Experiment with different fasting programs to find out what you can successfully make a part of your lifestyle.
 These diets should be thought of as a long-term lifestyle change – not a temporary diet plan.
 It is for this reason that permanent caloric restriction (e.g. 20-25%) diets are not recommended, as they tend to be unsustainable in the long-term.
-I have opted for an alternate day intermittent fasting diet, but I regularly increase my calorie intake on fasting days to over 600 calories, to supply my energy demands for long distance running and rock climbing.
+I have opted for an alternate day intermittent fasting diet, but I regularly increase my calorie intake on fasting days to over 600 calories, to supply my energy demands for long distance running.
 I have also found that my overall energy levels and cognitive health has improved with a reduced carbohydrate intake during my unrestricted diet days.
+I have also tried a 2:1 diet, with 2 days off and one day on the 600 Calorie diet.

-- The diet should, after a couple of weeks, be helping you feel “more energy, more bounce, a greater zest for life” in the words of Dr Michael Mosley.
-If you are feeling fatigued, over-stressed, or run down, or are experiencing disruptive swings in mood and energy levels, then the diet is not working and should be adjusted.
+- The diet should, after a couple of weeks, be helping you feel good – physically and mentally.
+You should feel sharper and more productive.
+If you are feeling fatigued, over-stressed, or run down, or are experiencing disruptive swings in mood and energy levels, then the diet is not working and should be stopped or adjusted.
 I believe, however, that some stress-reactivity should be tolerated during the first weeks as your body adapts to the new regime.

 - The idea of caloric restriction/fasting is to create an energetic stressor to activate all the benefits of the hormesis response.
 But if you overdo the fasting, or skimp on essential nutrients, you will cause the kind of system breakdown that you are trying to build resilience to – leading, for instance, to insulin resistance and poorer glucose metabolism.
 For women, the effects of being overstressed from fasting may be more dramatic.